S.C. Salgueiros: Decline and resurgence

+Phoenix club

 After three years dormant, a Salgueiros team made its comeback to senior football as a new club named Sport Clube Salgueiros 08 for the 2008–09 season.
 However, the youth teams remained using the Sport Comércio e Salgueiros name.
 Starting with a senior football team, the new club soon expanded to futsal and handball teams, also creating female sections for football and handball.
 In their first season in the district leagues in 2008–09, the football team averaged home attendances of over 2,200 people per game, the 15th highest average attendance nationally, proving that support for the charismatic club was as strong as ever.
-They started in the Porto FA Second Division (the 7th tier of Portuguese football), coming first in their series and gaining access to the final which decided promotion to the Porto FA First Division.
-They managed to win the final and gain access to the First Division.
-Three more promotions in four seasons led Salgueiros from the regional leagues to the Campeonato Nacional de Seniores (now Campeonato de Portugal), the third-tier of Portuguese football, for the 2013–14 season.
-At the end of the 2014–15 season, the club changed its name to Sport Club Salgueiros.
+They started in the Porto FA Second Division (the 7th tier of Portuguese football).
+Three more promotions in four seasons led Salgueiros from the regional leagues to the Campeonato Nacional de Seniores (now Campeonato de Portugal).

+Eventually, they changed the name Sport Club Salgueiros for the 2015–16.
 On 8 December 2015, the club announced it had regained the rights of the original Sport Comércio e Salgueiros and would return to its former name and symbols at the start of the 2016–17 season.